smathilakath/Project-Barack47/README.md

 - void giveCertifications(int line, bool certified) in threadtest.cc pushes the boolean certified into the line that it belongs in the list of customerCertifications.
 - void joinApplicationLine() in threadtest.cc allows the client to get the AppMonitor lock and later to release it.
 - void joinPictureLine() in threadtest.cc allows the client to get the PictureMonitor lock and later to release it.
-- void joinPassportLine() in threadtest.cc allows the client to get the PassportMonitor lock and later to release it.
+- void joinbarackLine() in threadtest.cc allows the client to get the barackMonitor lock and later to release it.
 - void joinCashierLine() in threadtest.cc allows the client to get the CashierMonitor lock and later to release it.
 - void createCustomer() in threadtest.cc sets a random money number, creates a new customer with a random money number, and adds the customer to the customers list.
 - void createApplicationClerk() in threadtest.cc creates a new application clerk and pushes it to the application clerk list.
 - void createPictureClerk() in threadtest.cc creates a new picture clerk and pushes it to the picture clerk list.
-- void createPassportClerk() in threadtest.cc creates a new passport clerk and pushes it to the passport clerk list.
+- void createbarackClerk() in threadtest.cc creates a new barack clerk and pushes it to the barack clerk list.
 - void createCashier() in threadtest.cc creates a new cashier and pushes it to the cashiers list.
 - void createManager() in threadtest.cc creates a single new manager.
 - void createPolice() in threadtest.cc sets a random money number, creates a new police with a random money number, and adds the police to the police list.